Being & Building Followers & Friends of Jesus

 “Thou art the Sun of other days, They shine by giving back thy rays.”
 (John Keble: The Christian Year)

 “’Dear woman, why are you crying?’
 Jesus asked her.
 ‘Who are you looking for?’
 ‘Mary!’
 Jesus said.
-She turned to him and cried out, ‘Rabboni!’…Continue
+She turned to him and cried out, ‘Rabboni!’ (which…Continue

 Added by Johnny R. Almond on March 28, 2016 at 9:09am — No Comments